-HPSM is established as a County Organized Health System to offer a comprehensive network of providers and promote preventive care for 28,000 Medi-Cal beneficiaries.
+On December 1st, HPSM opens as a County Organized Health System to offer a comprehensive network of providers and promote preventive care for 28,000 Medi-Cal beneficiaries.

 HPSM joins the Healthy Families program (California’s version of the federal State Children’s Health Insurance Program).
 This provides a low-cost health insurance option for children of families with incomes too high to qualify for Medi-Cal but still below 250% of the federal poverty level.

 HPSM partners with the San Mateo County Health System to offer affordable health insurance to low-income kids, including undocumented kids, who are not eligible for other health insurance options.